^

 • Hypersensitivity to contrast agents.

-• Inability to lie down for a long time and still during the procedure.
+• Inability to lie still for a long time during the procedure.

 • Renal failure.

-Since the tomograph works on the basis of magnetic fields, people with metal implants, heart valves, neurostimulators, dental prostheses, clips on blood vessels, intrauterine devices do not allow for MRI.
+Since the tomograph operates on the basis of magnetic fields, people with metal implants, heart valves, neurostimulators, dental prostheses, clips on blood vessels, and intrauterine devices are not allowed to undergo MRI.

-There are also diseases that in the stage of decompensation can disrupt the results of the examination: pathologies of the cardiovascular system, bronchial asthma, severe dehydration of the body.
-Acceptance of beta-blockers and drugs based on them, is an additional contraindication for MRI.
-People under the influence of alcohol or drugs are not allowed to undergo the examination.
+There are also diseases that in the decompensation stage can disrupt the results of the examination: cardiovascular pathologies, bronchial asthma, severe dehydration.
+Taking beta-blockers and drugs based on them is an additional contraindication for MRI.
+People in a state of alcohol or drug intoxication are not allowed to undergo the examination.

 Normal performance